 Sec.
-243. When this Charter takes effect the City of St. James, shall be and become the legal successor of the City of St. James as theretobefore organized and shall be vested with all franchises, rights, and immunities formerly vested in said city, except as hereinbefore otherwise provided.
+251. When this Charter takes effect the City of Jackson, shall be and become the legal successor of the Village of Jackson, as thereto before organized and shall be vested with all franchises, rights, and immunities formerly vested in said Village except as hereinbefore otherwise provided.

-All property and property rights and interests of every kind and nature formerly vested in the City of St. James or in any board or public officer of the same, shall, when this Charter takes effect be and become vested in and be possessed by The City of St. James under this Charter, and all previously existing indebtedness, obligations and liabilities of the City of St. James or any board or department thereof, shail together with all interest accrued or to accrue thereon, be assumed and paid by The City of St. James.
-Providing however, that nothing herein contained shall be construed as relieving any property heretofore detached from this city from its liability, on account of any outstanding bonded indebtedness of this city, existing at the time of its separation until repealed, amended or modified by the Council herein provided for.
+All property and property rights and interests of every kind and nature formerly vested in the Village of Jackson, or in any board or public office of the same, shall, when this Charter takes effect be and become vested in and be possedsed by the City of Jackson, under this Charter, and all previously existing indebtedness obligations and liabilities of the Village of Jackson or any board or department thereof, shall together with all interest accrued or to accrue thereon, be assumed and paid by the City of Jackson.
+Froviding however, that nothing herein contained shall be construed as relieving any property heretofore detached from this City from its liability, on account of any outstanding bonded indebtedness of this City, existing at the time of its separation.

-ORDINANCES, ETC., LEFT IN FORCE.
+ORDINANCES, ETC., LEFT IN FORGE.

 Sec.
-244. Nothing herein shall be understood or construed as repealing, amending or modifying any city ordinance, resolution, rule or order, which may be in force in the City of St. James at the time this Charter goes into effect and becomes operative, except so far as the same may be incompatible with any of the provisions of this Charter, but the same shall continue in full force
+252. Nothing herein shall be understood or construed as repealing, amending or modifying any Village ordinance, resolution, rule or order, which may be in force in the Village of Jackson, at the time this Charter goes into effect and becomes operative, except so far as the same may be incompatible with any of the provisions of this Charter, but the same shall continue in full force until repealed, amended or modified by the Council herein provided for.